101 – Nipissing University

 High school applicants entering Nipissing in fall 2021 are eligible for entrance scholarships, ranging in value from $1,500 to over $19,000.

 The following entrance scholarships are automatically awarded based on your best 6 final 4U/M grades.
 No application is necessary.

 - 90% and higher: First-year tuition value plus renewable at $3,000 each year

 Applications are required for the $7,000 Schulich Scholarships, $10,000 Chancellor’s Award, Alumni Awards and many others.

-Nipissing University offers Concurrent Education in the primary/junior, junior/intermediate and intermediate/senior divisions with all its honours undergraduate degrees (except Orientation to a Master of Arts in History [OMAH], Nursing, Social Work and dual degrees).
+We offer Concurrent Education in the primary/junior, junior/intermediate and intermediate/senior divisions with all our honours undergraduate degrees (except OMAH, Nursing, Social Work and dual degrees).

 A minimum 75% overall average on the best six 4U/M course combination (including prerequisites) is required for admission consideration.
 You must also have a minimum 70% in ENG4U and 60% in a 3U/M math.